oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Snappy is a compression/decompression library.
-It does not aim for maximum compression, or compatibility with any other compression library;
-instead, it aims for very high speeds and reasonable compression.
+It does not aimfor maximum compression, or compatibility with any other compression library;instead, it aims for very high speeds and reasonable compression.

-**URL**
+**More Information**

 https://github.com/google/snappy

 **Available Versions**::

+    1.1.7-GCCcore-8.3.0
+    1.1.8-GCCcore-9.3.0
+    1.1.8-GCCcore-10.2.0
     1.1.8-GCCcore-10.3.0
-    1.1.8-GCCcore-10.2.0
-    1.1.8-GCCcore-9.3.0
-    1.1.7-GCCcore-8.3.0

 sparsehash